meysam-motaharfar/Olist-SQL-Project/README.md

 # Dataset Source and Overview

-For this analysis, I used the publicly available Olist dataset from Kaggle, which can be found[here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-Below is the schema illustrating the relationships between the tables:
+The dataset for this project is publicly available on Kaggle and can be accessed [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+Below is the schema illustrating the relationships between various tables within the dataset:

 </br>
 <div style="text-align: center;">